 Embedded systems are a crucial part of modern life, from consumer products to industrial applications.
-These systems rely on an integration of hardware and software in specific applications, and they need engineers who understand how these components work together.
+These systems rely on an integration of hardware and software in specific applications.
+Employers need engineers who understand how these components work together.

 ODU's electrical engineering technology degree will provide you with core courses in: